With a content audit strategy, traffic to RD’s website and the blog grew 70% in 2020; see the step by step and access a free spreadsheet

 As we did with Google Analytics data, it is interesting to bring to the spreadsheet, in separate tabs, the view of keywords and also of links (mainly internal) of the pages.

 To bring the top keywords along with the URLs you can use the Search Analytics for Sheets add-on (again, just look in the Add-ons).
-After integrating with your Google Search Console account (if you don’t have it yet, go back a house and set it up today).
+After integrating with your Google Search Console account (if you don’t have it yet, go back to a house and set it up today).

 When opening the add-on, configure it by choosing the site’s domain and the desired period, group the data by page (Page) and keywords (Query) and finalize (Request Data).
 If you have traffic from different countries

-In addition to this information, if you want to see the amount of links that each page has, you can export this data directly from Google Search Console and import it into a new spreadsheet tab. also recommend manually including in the tab where all the URLs are what the main topic or subject of the content is, to facilitate the grouping of contents when getting hands-on.
+In addition to this information, if you want to see the number of links that each page has, you can export this data directly from Google Search Console and import it into a new spreadsheet tab. also recommend manually including in the tab where all the URLs are what the main topic or subject of the content is, to facilitate the grouping of contents when getting hands-on.
 You can do this after the next step, where the information is all in the main tab, to use the Search Console keyword information as a basis.

 4. Use the Vlookup function to bring the information to the main tab